SoraSuegami/Vreath/README.md

 -------------------------------------------------------

 ## Introduction
-1.The beginning of decentralized world
+1. The beginning of decentralized world